DETAILED ACTION

 providing a main body that extends to define a front side, a rear side, a left side and a right side each extending between a lower end and an upper portion (Modified Fig. 4, where the main body is shown with the front side, rear side, left side, and a right side that extend between a lower end and an upper portion),),

-pivoting a hood operably coupled to the main body between a closed position and an open position relative to the cooking surface (Para.
+pivoting the hood relative to the main body via a handle between a closed position and an open position relative to the cooking surface (Para.
 0026, “the cooking station 10 may include a lid 54 that is attached to the rear side 38 of the main body 12 so as to pivot between an open position and closed position.”, and where the lid covers the griddle, Para.
-0026, “The lid 54 may be an unattached component, relative to the main body 12, and may be sized and configured to cover the griddle member 52”) such that the hood extends with a main wall (Modified Fig. 2, where the reference numeral 54 is pointing to the main wall).
+0026, “The lid 54 may be an unattached component, relative to the main body 12, and may be sized and configured to cover the griddle member 52”, and Modified Fig. 2 shows the handle connected to the lid 54 that is used to pivot the hood between a closed and open position).

 Dahle does not disclose:

-where the hood includes a brace structure extending over the main wall of the hood so as to substantially support the hood.
+where the hood includes a brace structure extending on the main wall of the hood, wherein the brace structure comprises:

 However, Brummer discloses, in the similar field of covers (Abstract, “The bottom of the cover”), where the cover includes a brace structure positioned to extend over the main wall of the cover to substantially support the cover (Section 3, lines 36-38, “The bottom 1 of the cover has stiffening ribs 3 which are arranged in a cross bracing 4.”, and where the cross bracing provides support for the hood, Section 3, lines 49-53, “The boundaries 9.
 10 have an L-shape, whereby the surface of the stiffening ribs is relatively enlarged in this region.
 The relatively enlarged surface results in a stable connection of the stiffening ribs with each other.”).
 It would have been obvious for one of ordinary skill in the art before the effective filling date of the claimed invention to have modified the hood in Dahle to include cross bracing for a cover as taught by Brummer.